 Simply put, a car cannot function well when one of the key elements of its engine doesn’t work.
 In the same way, when looking at app growth, we need to consider all the relevant components of its strategy to ensure long-term success.
-At REPLUG, we use our Growth Rocket Model to identify key growth areas in a mobile app strategy based on the objectives we are given by our partners.
+At REPLUG, we use our Growth Rocket Model to identify key growth areas in a mobile app strategy based on the objectives our partners give us.

 A full-funnel marketing strategy allows an organization to visualize and focus on each stage of the user conversion funnel, tweaking the right knobs to achieve the desired results.

-When looking at the conversion funnel, the 3 main stages to consider are:
+When looking at the conversion funnel, the three main stages to consider are:

 Launching a new mobile app in a new geographic location needs to follow specific steps to maximize the impact of our marketing activities.
 The first steps to consider are: